davidclough/node/_documents/javascript-guide/javascript-guide.md

 > Note: Be careful with browser compatibility when using these methods.
 Nearly all of them are fully compatible.
 One notable exception is `String.prototype.trim()`, which is only compatible in IE9.
 Bear this in mind if you need to support IE8.<br />
 You can include a [shim](https://github.com/es-shims/es5-shim) at the start of your code to overcome this or use jQuery, e.g. `$.trim("    hello, how are you?    ")`

 > `ES2015`: As well as using either single or double quotes you can also put a string within a `literal template` (surrounded by back ticks).
 These can span multiple lines without the need for string concatenation.
-You can also put expressions within the template and there calculated value will be used within the string that is output.
+You can also put expressions within the template and their calculated value will be used within the string that is output.

 	var person = { firstName: "John", surname: "Smith" };
 	var message = `Hello ${person.firstName} ${person.surname}`;